IamNotACoder1990/python-humors/scripts/README.md

 | `verify_bgp_neighbors.py` | ✅ Device credentials dictionary (inline or file) | **Inline only**     | Should allow external JSON/YAML creds   |

-## 📂 Suggested Supporting Files You Should Add
+## 📂 Suggested Supporting Files You Should Add - Be a friend to yourself!

 ### 1. `intended.txt`
 Golden config (e.g., baseline Cisco config)